mopidy/website/_ext/listenbrainz.md

 logo: /media/ext/listenbrainz.svg
 ---

-Extension for recording song listens to [Listenbrainz](https://listenbrainz.org), a libre alternative to Last.fm.
-It also provides Listenbrainz-generated recommendation playlists to Mopidy.
+Extension for recording song listens to [ListenBrainz](https://listenbrainz.org), a libre alternative to Last.fm.
+It also provides ListenBrainz-generated recommendation playlists to Mopidy.